-NEWTON, N.C. — Following a successful grassroots Caroline’s Cart, designed to carry disabled older children and adults in a supermarket, will be manufactured by Technibilt here beginning Aug.
-1.campaign fueled by social media,
+NEWTON, N.C. — Following a successful grassroots marketing campaign fueled by social media, Caroline’s Cart, designed to carry disabled older children and adults in a supermarket, will be manufactured by Technibilt here beginning Aug.
+1.

 The cart was designed and initially marketed by Drew Long, a mother of three, including Caroline -- the inspiration for the cart — who suffers from Rett’s Syndrome, a nervous system disorder.
 Introduced last fall, Caroline’s Cart is now available at food retailers in at least 17 states, including stores operated by Kroger, Hy-Vee, Giant Eagle, United Supermarkets and Reasor’s.